AddonFoundry/flexible-forms/README.md

 # Flexible Forms

-> Flexible Forms is a Statamic addon that does something pretty neat.
+> Flexible Forms is a revamped form UI that allows you to easily build drag and drop forms directly in the control panel - without touching Blueprints.

 ## Features

-This addon does:
+This addon lets you:

-- This
+- Easily create custom drag and drop forms right in the Control Panel
-- And this
+- Give users access to build custom forms - without touching site Blueprints
-- And even this
+- Simplified UI so that clients can easily manage forms themselves

 ## How to Install